-The hospital scene was included in the film’s preview screening for critics in New York and Los Angeles.
+The hospital scene was included in the film's preview screening for critics in New York and Los Angeles.
 Johnson has previously said Kubrick liked the scene because it reassured the audience that Wendy and Danny were okay.
 But Ullman giving Danny the ball ramped up audience confusion.
-So in a unusual move, Kubrick ordered it removed from prints distributed around the country.
+So in an unusual move, Kubrick ordered it removed from prints distributed around the country.

-Harlan: The tennis ball is the same thing as the photograph — it’s unexplainable.
+Harlan: The tennis ball is the same thing as the photograph — it's unexplainable.
 It makes Ullman now another ghost element.
 Was he the ghost from the very beginning?
 The film is complex enough because nothing is explained.
 That non-explaining is what was bad for the film initially.
 It was not a huge success.
-Now everybody thinks it’s the best horror film ever or whatever.
+Now everybody thinks it's the best horror film ever or whatever.
 But when it came out the audience expected a horror film with a resolution, with an explanation.
 Who is the baddie?
 What was going on?
 And they were disappointed — many of them, anyway.
 The fact they were left puzzled was exactly what Stanley Kubrick wanted.
-And when the film [screened for critics] and wasn’t well received, Warners quite rightly suggested, “It’s enough, just take [the hospital scene] out.”
+When the film [screened for critics] and wasn't well-received, Warners quite rightly suggested, "It's enough, just take [the hospital scene] out."
 So Stanley did it.
-He’s not stubborn, especially since this is a film mainly to entertain people.
-But Stanley was actually very sad that he misread the audience, that he trusted the audience to live with puzzles and no answers, and that they didn’t like it.
+He's not stubborn, especially since this is a film mainly to entertain people.
+But Stanley was actually very sad that he misread the audience, that he trusted the audience to live with puzzles and no answers, and that they didn't like it.

 Johnson: There is an explanation for the photo, though it's a bit strange and paradoxical because it's both real and unreal — the idea that Jack was always at the hotel in some earlier incarnation.
 Jack had somehow been the creature of the hotel through reincarnation.
 At the same time, we're meant to experience it "in the now."
 There's no way of resolving that, it's meant to be magical.
 I do think it would have made more sense [with the scrapbook scene included].

 The film cost a then-hearty $19 million to produce and would eventually gross a decent $44 million in theaters (though would become a major hit on home video and other distribution outlets).
 All the footage of the scrapbook scene and the hospital scene were destroyed.
-Kubrick was adamant that any footage not used in the final edit of his films were to be disposed and such orders were followed “to the letter,” says a representative for Warner Bros.
-The scrapbook prop still exists today and is part of the Stanley Kubrick archive at the University of Arts in London.
-As for the hospital scene, Kubrick’s daughter Vivian took four photographs during filming.
+Kubrick was adamant that any footage not used in the final edit of his films was to be disposed and such orders were followed "to the letter," says a representative for Warner Bros.
+The scrapbook prop still exists today and is part of the Stanley Kubrick Archive at the University of Arts in London.
+As for the hospital scene, Kubrick's daughter Vivian took four photographs during filming.
 Today, those photos are all that remains — which is perhaps fitting for a film that concludes with a cryptic photo of a moment in time that we can never witness.